fdzr/lscdiscovery/README.md

 For more details, please read de the `Readme` file inside the starting_kit folder.

-**The submissions will be made through Codalab, which will be make public soon**
+**The submissions will be made through Codalab, which will be make public soon**.

 ## Papers